Atlas Wept

 “I knew I was in for something special when the trailer made me cry.”

 The graphics are characterized by a quirky 16-bit style reminiscent of Earthbound, featuring a lovely art style and engaging dialogues.
-Reviewers appreciate the unique visual presentation, which complements the fun combat system and overall gameplay experience.
+While the visuals receive a mixed rating of 3/5, they are praised for their uniqueness and contribution to the overall fun of the game.

 “Lovely art style and dialogues.”